DerekPascarella/CamelROM/README.md

 ```

 ### insert_bytes
-Subroutine to insert a sequence hexadecimal values at a specified offset (in decimal format) into a specified file.
+Subroutine to insert a sequence of hexadecimal values at a specified offset (in decimal format) into a specified file.
 - Parameter 1 - Full path of file in which to insert data.
 - Parameter 2 - Hexadecimal representation of data to be inserted.
 - Parameter 3 - Offset at which to insert.